cleavr/cleaverdocs/content/guides/october-cms.md

 If everything looks to be configured correctly, deploy! 🚀

-## Step 5: Grab the admin password
+## Step 5: Grab The Admin Password

 After the app deploys, you'll want to grab the admin password that was generated during the October Install deployment step.
 Click into the deployment details, then click on the October Install step.
 This will bring up the deployment log for this step.
 Scroll down and